 Property settlements, whether in a lump sum or installments, even though required by the divorce decree or other written instrument or agreement, do not qualify as alimony.
 Any payments not required by such a decree or agreement do not qualify as alimony.
 You do not have to itemize deductions to claim your alimony payments.
 You may claim the deduction on line 34a of Form 1040.
 You must provide the social security number of the spouse or former spouse receiving the payments.
 If you don't, you may have to pay a $50 penalty and your deduction may be disallowed.

 How Do I Report Alimony on my Federal Taxes?

 If you are the spouse or former spouse who is receiving the alimony, you must report the full amount as income on line 11 of Form 1040.
 If you do not give your social security number to your spouse or former spouse who is making the alimony payments, you may have to pay a $50 penalty.

-Get Your Case Reviewed for Free by a Local Divorce Lawyer
+Get Your Alimony and Taxes Questions Answered by a Local Divorce Lawyer

 Both taxes and divorce can be complicated areas of law, mix them together and it can get even more confusing.
 If you'd like to know more about how alimony affects your tax return, whether you pay or receive alimony, you should contact a local divorce attorney to discuss your specific situation and received personalized legal advice.